sagar-chadha/Data-Science-Projects/ExploringtheOlympicsData.md

     4         Andorra          AND  1960           NaN

-Looking at the data we find that 'Indicator Name' and 'Indicator Code' have only one value in the entire column.
-We can therefore safely remove these columns from the dataset.

 Before we actually merge, lets check if NOCs in the olympics data match with those in the Country Code.